 The net increase of $1.21B in Vote 5 spending authority is due to increases of $1.17B in the net adjustments to the spending profile of major capital equipment and infrastructure projects to align financial resources with current project acquisition timelines and $113M in funding authorized to be carried forward between fiscal years, with offsetting decreases of $27M as a result of transfer of funding to Shared Services Canada for the Carling Campus Project and $37M in other miscellaneous departmental requirements.
 The adjustments to the spending profile of major capital equipment relate specifically to requirements for the Family of Land Combat Vehicles, the Arctic Offshore Patrol Ships, and Maritime Helicopter Project that are higher in 2014-15 than 2013-14.

 The change in Vote 10 spending authority is due to a decrease in transfer payments.
 The decrease in Statutory Payments is largely due to a reduction in employee benefit plan contributions as a result of the Budget 2012 Spending Review.

 Statement of Departmental Budgetary Expenditures by Standard Object

 YTD "net budgetary expenditures" decreased $698.3M (8.3%) compared to the second quarter of the last year.

 In Q2, “net budgetary expenditures” decreased $241.7M (5.5%) as compared to the same quarter last year.

 The standard objects with the most significant decreases were:

-- Acquisition of Machinery and Equipment ($80.8M) - primarily due to differences in the schedules of project payment milestones for several major projects.
+- Acquisition of Machinery and Equipment ($48.0M) – primarily due to reduced procurement of spare parts for aircraft, ships and auxiliary vessels;